AvishkaEdirisuriya/Data_Warehouse_Project_SQL/README.md

 The solution covers database initialization, schema design, data ingestion, transformation, and analytics-ready views following **modern data engineering best practices**.

 📺 **Inspiration & Learning Reference**:
-This project was inspired by the *Data with Baara* YouTube series and extended with additional transformations, validations, and documentation.
+This project was inspired by the *Data with Baara* YouTube series.

 ---